FBlade/salespark-mongo-repo-utils/README v1 - old.md

 ## Error handling

 - On failure, functions return `{ status: false, data: error }`.
-- If a logger was injected, errors are reported via `logger.error(err, ctx)`.
+- If a logger was injected, errors are reported via `logger(err, ctx)`.

 ---